-Our policy is to not publicly disclose our clients.
-If you would a tesimonial or to contact one of our clients, under conditions of confidentiality/nondisclosure, please contact us.
+Our policy is to not disclose confidential information.
+If you would a tesimonial or to contact one of our clients for a quality reference, under conditions of confidentiality/nondisclosure, please contact us.

 Below is a partial list of past client projects.
 How can we help you?